MideTechnology/ebmlite/README.md

 _ebmlite_
 ----------------
 ###Schema
-The Schema class is a factory used to encode and decode EBML files.
+The ``Schema`` class is a factory used to encode and decode EBML files.
 When it's initialized, it scans through the schema file and creates a new class for each element present in the file; then, when encoding or decoding files, it references these classes in order to encapsulate everything safely.

 ###Documents
-Documents are subclasses of MasterElements, which act as an interface to EBML files and act as the root node of the EBML tree.
-Each Schema also creates a Document subclass to use, and the base Document class will not function without class variables defined by the Schema.
+``Documents`` are subclasses of MasterElements, which act as an interface to EBML files and act as the root node of the EBML tree.
+Each ``Schema`` also creates a ``Document`` subclass to use, and the base ``Document`` class will not function without class variables defined by the ``Schema``.

 ###Utils
 The functions provided by util.py will expose the majority of functionality needed to users, without the need to interface too deeply with this library.
 The following functions are provided:
-* util.**toXml**(el, [parent=None,] [offsets=True,] [sizes=True,] [types=True,] [ids=True]):
+* util.**toXml**(el, [parent=``None``,] [offsets=``True``,] [sizes=``True``,] [types=``True``,] [ids=``True``]):
 Recursively converts EBML elements into xml elements.
 Argument *el*: an EBML element or document.
 Optional argument *parent*: The resulting XML element's parent element, if any.
-Optional argument *offsets*: If `True`, create an ``offset`` attributes for each generated XML element, containing the corresponding EBML element's offset.
+Optional argument *offsets*: If `True`, create an ``offset`` attributes for
+        each generated XML element, containing the corresponding EBML element's offset.
-Optional argument *sizes*: If `True`, create ``size`` attributes containing the corresponding EBML element's size.
+Optional argument *sizes*: If `True`, create ``size`` attributes containing the
+        corresponding EBML element's size.
-Optional argument *types*: If `True`, create ``type`` attributes containing the name of the corresponding EBML element type.
+Optional argument *types*: If `True`, create ``type`` attributes containing the
+        name of the corresponding EBML element type.
-Optional argument *ids*: If `True`, create ``id`` attributes containing the corresponding EBML element's EBML ID.
+Optional argument *ids*: If `True`, create ``id`` attributes containing the
+        corresponding EBML element's EBML ID.
-Returns the root of an XML tree created using the xml.etree.ElementTree built-in class.
+Returns the root of an XML tree created using the xml.etree.ElementTree
+        built-in class.

 * util.**xmlElement2ebml**(xmlEl, ebmlFile, schema, [sizeLength=4,] [unknown=True]):
 Recursively converts XML elements tonight into EBML elements.
 Argument *xmlEl*: The XML element.
-Its tag must match an element defined in the `schema`.
+Its tag must match an element defined in the
+        `schema`.
-Argument *ebmlFile*: An open file-like stream, to which the EBML data will be written.
+Argument *ebmlFile*: An open file-like stream, to which the EBML data will be
+        written.
-Argument *schema*: An `ebmlite.core.Schema` instance to use when writing the EBML document.
+Argument *schema*: An `ebmlite.core.Schema` instance to use when writing the
+        EBML document.
 Optional argument *sizeLength*:
-Optional argument *unknown*: If `True`, unknown element names will be allowed, provided their XML elements include an ``id`` attribute with the EBML ID (in hexadecimal).
+Optional argument *unknown*: If `True`, unknown element names will be allowed,
+        provided their XML elements include an ``id`` attribute with the EBML ID (in hexadecimal).
 Returns the length of the encoded element, including header and children.
-Raises *NameError*: raised if an xml element is not present in the schema and unknown is False, OR if the xml element does not have an ID.
+Raises *NameError*: raised if an xml element is not present in the schema and
+        unknown is False, OR if the xml element does not have an ID.

 * util.**xml2ebml**(xmlFile, ebmlFile, schema, [sizeLength=4,] [headers=True,] [unknown=True]):
+Argument *xmlFile*: The XML source.
+Can be a filename, an open file-like
+        stream, or a parsed XML document.
+Argument *ebmlFile*: The EBML file to write.
+Can be a filename or an open
+        file-like stream.
+Argument *schema*: The EBML schema to use.
+Can be a filename or an instance of
+        a `Schema`.
+Optional argument *sizeLength*: The default length of each element's size
+        descriptor.
+Must be large enough to store the largest 'master' element.
+        If an XML element has a ``sizeLength`` attribute, it will override this.
+Optional argument *headers*: If `True`, generate the standard ``EBML`` EBML
+        element if the XML document does not contain one.
+Optional argument *unknown*: If `True`, unknown element names will be allowed,
+        provided their XML elements include an ``id`` attribute with the EBML ID (in hexadecimal).
+Returns the size of the ebml file in bytes.
+Raises NameError: raises if an xml element is not present in the schema.

-* util.**loadXml**:
+* util.**loadXml**(xmlFile, schema, [ebmlFile=``None``]):
+Helpful utility to load an EBML document from an XML file.
+Argument *xmlFile*: The XML source.
+Can be a filename, an open file-like
+        stream, or a parsed XML document.
+Argument *schema*: The EBML schema to use.
+Can be a filename or an instance of
+        a `Schema`.
+Optional Argument *ebmlFile*: The name of the temporary EBML file to write, or
+        ``:memory:`` to use RAM (like `sqlite3`).
+Defaults to an automatically-generated temporary file.
+Returns the root node of the specified EBML file

-* util.**pprint**
+* util.**pprint**:
+Test function to recursively crawl an EBML document or element and print its
+        structure, with child elements shown indented.
+Argument *el*: An instance of a `Document` or `Element` subclass.
+Argument *values*: If `True`, show elements' values.
+Optional Argument *out*: A file-like stream to which to write.
+Optional argument *indent*: The string containing the character(s) used for each
+        indentation.

 Utils can also be called from the command line with the following syntax:
 ```commandline